 \subsection{Competitors}

-We provide detailed explanations regarding the evaluation setups and limitations of our competitors, namely \textit{Custom Img + img-MV gen, Txt-Mv gen with DB}, and CustomDiffusion360. \paragraph{Custom Img + Img-MV gen.} We consider a straightforward baseline, named \textit{Custom Img + Img-MV gen}, which involves feeding a single customized image reflecting a text description into an image-conditioned multi-view diffusion model.
+We provide detailed explanations regarding the evaluation setups and limitations of our main competitors, namely \textit{Brute Force (Customized single image + SEVA)} and CustomDiffusion360.
+Additionally, we include an evaluation of CustomNet, another relevant method applicable to multi-view customization.

+\paragraph{Custom Img + Img-MV gen.} We consider a straightforward baseline, named \textit{Custom Img + Img-MV gen}, which involves feeding a single customized image reflecting a text description into an image-conditioned multi-view diffusion model.
 We specifically adopt SEVA~\citep{seva}, the state-of-the-art image-conditioned multi-view diffusion model, for this baseline.

 Although SEVA can accept multiple image inputs, achieving multi-view consistency among customized images that reflect novel textual descriptions remains challenging in multi-view customization tasks.
 Thus, this baseline uses only a single customized image as input to SEVA.
 The single customized image used as input is taken from the first frame generated by our method.